GameServerManagers/LinuxGSM-Docs/Rust.md

 # Modded server with Oxide

-"Native" Linux support for Rust is back since February 2016 !
-Garry Newman on Twitter
+"Native" Linux support for Rust is back since February 2016 ! https://twitter.com/garrynewman/status/700658567641231360

 That allowed us to add a Rust Server Script into the Linux Game Server Managers (LGSM) project.